-- (1) CP and CPS. - (2) CRL including CRL issuance time and validity, certificate revocation time. - (3) Online Certificate Status Protocol (OCSP) request service
+- (1) This ePKI CP and its CPS. - (2) CRL including CRL issuance time and validity, certificate revocation time.

-- (4) For the CAs' own certificates, until the expiry date of all certificates issued by their corresponding private keys. - (5) All issued certificates (including certificates issued to other CAs). - (6) Issued CARL (such as CA issued certificates given to other CAs). - (7) Privacy protection policy. - (8) The latest result of the external audit.

-(9) Related latest news.
+- (3) Online Certificate Status Protocol (OCSP) service - (4) For the CAs' own certificates, until the expiry date of all certificates issued by their corresponding private keys. - (5) All issued certificates (including certificates issued to other CAs). - (6) Issued CARL (such as CA issued certificates given to other CAs). - (7) Privacy protection policy. - (8) The latest result of the external audit. - (9) Related latest news.